-In again denying petitioner's proposed rule change, the draft order finds that the Commission's decision in the 2016 Media Ownership Order was supported by a reasoned explanation.
-The draft order asserts that petitioner's concern is better addressed in a market-specific waiver request rather than a change to the FCC's overall methodology.
-Likewise, the draft order affirms that the Commission's longstanding decision to evaluate the Puerto Rico market using a contour overlap mythology does not undermine its embedded market decision.
-Rather, the draft order explains that the uniqueness of the Puerto Rico market, specifically its mountainous topography, makes a comparison between it and typically embedded markets inapposite.
+The Order on Reconsideration finds that the Commission's decision in the 2016 Media Ownership Order was otherwise supported by a reasoned explanation.
+Likewise, the Order on Reconsideration affirms that the Commission's longstanding decision to evaluate the Puerto Rico market using a contour overlap mythology does not undermine its embedded market decision.
+Rather, the Commission explains that the uniqueness of the Puerto Rico market, specifically its mountainous topography, makes a comparison between that market and parent markets that include embedded markets inapposite.